-Professor and Associate Dean for Planning and New Initiatives
+Professor and Interim Associate Dean for the Faculty

 Director, Rutgers Center for Green BuildingSc.B. with Honors, Engineering, Brown University; S.M., Technology and Policy, Massachusetts Institute of Technology; Ph.D., Regional Planning, Massachusetts Institute of Technology

 - Use of technical knowledge in environmental decisionmaking

 - Social science aspects of industrial ecology

 Clint Andrews is a professor in the Bloustein School of Planning and Public Policy at Rutgers University, and was previously director of the Urban Planning program.
 His expertise is in the substance and processes of energy and environmental planning and policy.
 He was educated at Brown and MIT as an engineer and planner.
 He is a member of the American Institute of Certified Planners, a LEED Accredited Professional , and a licensed Professional Engineer.
 Previous experience includes working in the private sector on energy issues, helping to launch an energy policy project at MIT, and helping to found a science policy program at Princeton.
 Andrews currently serves on the Board of Governors of the American Collegiate Schools of Planning, and is a past member of the Board of Directors of the Institute for Electrical and Electronics Engineers (IEEE) and the International Society for Industrial Ecology, and a winner of the IEEE’s 3rd Millenium Medal.
 His books include Industrial Ecology and Global Change, Regulating Regional Power Systems, and Humble Analysis: The Practice of Joint Fact Finding.

 - Industrial Ecology